 - Internal politics and culture are by far the biggest barriers to adoption.
 As you understand that implementation is always very nature will demand change within the business, and with change comes resistance – from both above and below.

-- You will need to become an ‘evangelist’ for Project Portfolio Management, with an ‘executive sponsored guardian angel’.
+- You will need to become an ‘evangelist’ for Project Portfolio Management, with an ‘executive sponsored guardian angel.’
 Resistance is inevitable; critics will most likely outnumber advocates, and you will need to continually preach the benefits and prove the value of PPM.

-- Often management is aware of dissenters or non-conformists in the organization but mistakenly relies upon the introduction of the new system to improve these individuals’ productivity and performance, rather than tackling them head-on through direct communication before introducing the new system.
+- Often management is aware of dissenters or non-conformists in the organization but mistakenly relies upon the introduction of the new system to improve these individuals’ productivity and performance rather than tackling them head-on through direct communication before introducing the new system.

 - Organizational capability and maturity in program and project management governance and standards will impact PPM adoption.
-The more mature the organization project management capability, the more ready will the business be to adopt PPM.
+The more mature the organization project management capability, the more ready the business will be to adopt PPM.

 - Top management commitment to and understanding of the purpose and value of Project Portfolio Management is critical.
 Typically senior management either delegates it to lower ranks, or believes that it is the responsibility of the vendor to design and implement a complete process in isolation, and fails to appreciate that the organization and its key personnel are a vital part of the adoption process.

 - The inability of management to agree on the criteria for identifying projects within the organization is an important barrier.
-For example, there will be resistance from program and project teams to the adoption of a common approach to managing projects, reporting progress and constructing business cases.
+For example, there will be resistance from program and project teams to the adoption of a common approach to managing projects, reporting progress, and constructing business cases.